ME-ICA/tedana/CONTRIBUTING.md

 When opening the pull request, we ask that you follow some [specific conventions](#pull-requests).
 We outline these below.

 After you have submitted the pull request, a member of the development team will review your changes to confirm that they can be merged into the main code base.
-When you have two approving reviewers and all tests are passing, your pull request may be merged.
+When you have an approving reviewer and all tests are passing, your pull request may be merged.

+For more substantial changes, we may require two approving reviews instead of the standard one.

 ### Pull Requests